HewlettPackard/LinuxKI/README.md

 After installing the LinuxKI Toolset, a 20-second trace dump can easily be obtained as follows:

     $ export PATH=$PATH:/opt/linuxki
-    $ /dev/shm        # optional, to collect data in memory
+    $ cd /dev/shm     # optional, to collect data in memory
     $ runki           # use LiKI tracing mechanism

 or